 In the 1920’s, Payne recorded his own settings of Negro Spirituals, along with those by H. T. Burleigh, with pianist Lawrence Brown.
 He set five Spiritual art songs that were published by G. Schirmer in 1942.

 John C. Payne, composer

-John C. Payne, baritone; Lawrence Brown, tenor
+John C. Payne, baritone; Lawrence Brown, tenor and piano

 Black Europe: Sounds & Images of Black People in Europe Pre-1927

 Song available in: Negro Spirituals Arranged by John Payne: For Low Voice